cryptoeax/arbbot/README.md

 will consider buying this coin.

 ## Release History
+* 2.0
+    * Improved the web-based UI, charts, tooltips to help new users, legends
+    * Added a P&L section in the UI to display detailed information about the incurred profits and losses as a result of trades, including daily and per-coin charts with filtering options.
+    * Added an Alerts section in the UI to display the stuck withdrawal alerts in the UI.
+    * Optimized the bot to enable it to make up to 4 times more trades.
+    * Optimized the accuracy of the bot to enable it to run at a profitable trade percentage of above 90%.
+    * Several bug fixes and improvements to the stability of the bot.
 * 1.0
     * Complete rewrite
     * Support for multiple exchanges, more automation and more configuration options